 City Museum functioned until 1998, the year when all the pieces were donated to the museum in Resita, Caras-Severin County.

-In the area you can visit 2 particular museums:
+In the area you can visit 3 particular expositions/museums:

 2. The village museum “Ion Dragomir” in Gornea, Sichevița commune, an ethnographic and archaeological museum of great cultural and historical value highlighting the continuity in these regions.